ayieikmal97/BestWebTest/README.md

 # Laravel Project

-This is a Laravel project scaffolded with **Laravel Breeze**, including RESTful API endpoints for product management and basic authentication.
+Laravel project that using Laravel Sanctum as login authenticator including RESTful API endpoints for product management.

 ## Requirements